Network of Jean-Paul-L’Allier Libraries

 - Institutions: the OWHC is responsible for disseminating official information, such as a photo and testimony of Jean-Paul L’Allier, in order to standardize the different libraries.

-Finally, the connection between the libraries can generate a real INTERNATIONAL NETWORK bounded by the same purpose, which will lead to the creation of the Children’s University of World Heritage.
+Finally, the connection between the libraries can generate a real INTERNATIONAL NETWORK bounded by the same purpose.

 A JEAN PAUL L’ALLIER LIBRARY IN YOUR CITY; AN EXCELLENT OPPORTUNITY TO PROMOTE HERITAGE CONSERVATION!